itod/SchwartzTemplateDocumentation/README.md

 ####Trim and Indent Tags

 As with any templating mechanism, whitespace handling is often a significant concern.
-TDTemplateEngine includes two optional tags that can be used to simplify whitespace handling.
+Schwartz includes two optional tags that can be used to simplify whitespace handling.

 The **Trim Tag** is a block tag that trims both the leading and trailing whitespace from any lines contained within their body content.